The Phonological Disorder Theory Janet Hatcher and Margaret J. Snowling

 However the word ‘read’ is a four letter word that only has three phonemes (see graphic).

-The theory argues that because dyslexic people’s phonological representations are less specified confusion occurs when dealing with the phonemes (see evidence).
+The theory argues that because dyslexic people’s phonological representations are less specified confusion occurs when dealing with the phonemes (see bottom of page for evidence).

 Poor short term verbal memory is a very common cognitive difficulty for dyslexic people.
 We use verbal memory to blend sounds in words together when reading them for the first time.
 This is why an inability to read non-words (made up words) is one of the strongest signs of phonological dyslexia.